What the law says about carrying knives and dangerous articles

 The charges for unlawfully possessing a dangerous article are serious.

 Tasmania Police actively work to detect and deter this unlawful behaviour.
-If you are found to be unlawfully possessing, carrying or using a dangerous article in a public place (this includes in a vehicle), it will be confiscated, and you may face prosecution.
+If you are found to be unlawfully possessing, carrying or using a dangerous article in a public place (this includes in a vehicle), and you do not have a lawful excuse, it will be confiscated, and you may face prosecution.